Fischetti22/CSCE580_IntroAI/ProjectA/test/README.md

 ## 🎮 How It Works

-The game challenges you to crack a 4-digit passcode (currently set to `3246`) with only 3 attempts per digit.
+The game challenges you to crack a 4-digit passcode (currently set to `6969` or 'random') with only 3 attempts per digit.
 What makes this unique is the AI assistant that analyzes your previous attempts and provides strategic recommendations.

 ### Game Features